Piidas/Momentum-Trading-Assistant/README.md

 # Contribution to this project

 Your feedback as well as contribution is most welcome.
 This project shall serve to support our trading and improve our trading results.
+Proposed next improvements are:
+  - Increase focus on OOP standards
+  - etc.

-Therefore, brains-on please
+Therefore, brains-on please :)

 # Software support